 Duolingo isn’t the only free language-learning app in the App Store – there are many competitors.
-However, the functionality and user-interface makes it a viable choice (more about this later).
+However, the functionality and user-interface make it a viable choice (more about this later).

 The interface on Duolingo is built in such a way that it allows you to switch between courses and individuals lessons by just swiping around the app.

-To learn a language – you can enroll in a night-class, attend a language exchange group or even travel.
-All these require investment of time & money; and you can only do them at set times.
+To learn a language – you can enroll in a night-class, attend a language exchange group, or even travel.
+All these require an investment of time & money; and you can only do them at set times.

 The instructors of a Language course at a Community College will not change their schedule from Tuesdays to Thursdays, because you can’t make it on that particular day.
 They have a set time & place – so your schedule is at their mercy.

 However, if you can spare 10 minutes a day and you have Wi-Fi /a Data plan, you can learn anywhere & anytime on your Smartphone.